Telemedico gets $6.6M to grow the reach of its digital health SaaS – TechCrunch

 It does also offer a direct-to-consumer telehealth service in Poland, via the public healthcare system — where consultation fees are covered by the insurance of the publicly funded National Health Fund of Poland (i.e. free at the point of use for patients).

 It also offers consultations via a fee-for-service model.
-Sieczkiewicz says its USP is “that we are built on three foundations: B2B, whitelabel and cross-country services”.
+Sieczkiewicz says its USP is “that we are built on three foundations: B2B, white label and cross-country services”.

 “Telemedico is primarily a B2B company,” he continues.
 “The majority of our business comes from recurring enterprise customers, such as insurance companies, banks, pharmacies and other companies who either offer health services and want to improve them with a digital layer or want to offer health services to their digital offering.